 Folic acid is an important supplement for the early months of your pregnancy.

-Folic acid is actually the manufactured (synthetic) form of Vitamin B9, aka folate, and doctors recommend that you take 400mcg every day from the beginning of your pregnancy to the end of your 12th week.
+Folic acid is actually the manufactured (synthetic) form of Vitamin B9, aka folate, and the NHS recommends that you take 400mcg every day from before you are pregnant to the end of your 12th week of pregnancy.

 In this article, we’ll explain: